eugenebelieve/vod-market/README.md

 ### Add Env Variables

-Create or modify the .env file in then root and add the following
+Create or modify the .env file in then root and add the following (modify YOUR_MONGODB_URI_HERE)

 ```
 NODE_ENV = 'development'